 Why is it called Bob Marley Beach?

 Many are familiar with former homes of reggae icon Bob Marley through namesake Kingston museum and St. Ann mausoleum attractions.
 Did you know that he also lived in Bull Bay for some time?
-Bob Marley Beach reportedly got its name because it was said to be 1 of his frequented spots in the community.
+Bob Marley Beach reportedly got its name because it was said to be 1 of Bob Marley’s favourite spots in the community.
 I’ve also seen the beach referenced to online as Thomas Beach, but don’t know that story.
+Similarly, the ‘Unruly’ River in neighbouring St. Thomas was nicknamed as a go-to spot of another local superstar .
 Unsurprisingly there are displayed elements of Rastafarianism (a Jamaican religious movement) on Bob Marley Beach, including a sacred meditation space and dashes of red, green, and gold from the Ethiopian-inspired Rasta flag.

 Directions to Bob Marley Beach, Kingston & St. Andrew